 That makes them different than some others tied to heavy drinking.

-The ability to perceive and remember the locations of objects, for example, fades with long-term heavy drinking, but it can come back through abstinence, according to the National Institute of Alcohol Abuse and Alcoholism.
+The ability to perceive and remember the locations of objects, for example, fades with long-term heavy drinking, but it can come back through abstinence, according to the

 Improvements can also be seen in reversing short-term memory loss, attention span deficiencies, and problem-solving abilities.